 Workers' Compensation

 All employees are covered by Workers’ Compensation insurance, which may compensate employees for lost time, medical expenses, and loss of life or dismemberment from an injury arising out of or in the course of work.
-If an employee is injured at work, they are required to report the incident to their supervisor immediately.
+If an employee is injured at work, they are required to report the incident to their supervisor.
+The report should be made as soon as possible, but no later than 24 business hours.
 An injured employee may need care beyond what can be provided at the worksite.
-If this is the case, the employee is required to visit one of the approved Designated Occupational Health Care Providers listed below.
+If this is the case, the employee should visit one of the approved Designated Occupational Health Care Providers listed below.

 Approved Occupational Health Care Providers 2023-10-17.pdf

-If an injured employee needs care beyond what can be provided at the worksite, they are required to visit one of these approved Designated Occupational Health Care Providers for treatment.
+An injured employee may need care beyond what can be provided at the worksite.
+If this is the case, the employee should visit one of the approved Designated Occupational Health Care Providers.

 This report is to be completed within ONE WEEK following each accident resulting in an injury to the following: